 “Hold on!
 Wait a minute!
 Let’s stop and think through this a bit,” I told my pastor friend.
 “Board meetings are the way that they are because we make them that way.
 We can change things.
 We can contend for unity rather than being divided all the time.
 We can put people on the Board who are known for their good character and godly living rather than those that want it the most or are the most popular.
 As pastors, we can change lots of things that make a huge difference – how often we meet, how we set agendas, how we resolve conflict, how we structure our meetings – there are a lot of things we can do to try to move forward in unity!”

 The conversation about Board meetings continued for quite a while, not only that day but on the phone and in various settings for months and even years to come.
 In fact, the conversation grew to include not just the two of us but pastors and church leaders scattered throughout the Body of Christ.
-And while we found that there were different approaches to church board or council meetings – different bylaws, various ways of running meetings, etc. – there were also a lot that we had in common.
+And while we found that there were different approaches to church board or council meetings – different bylaws, various ways of running meetings, etc. – there was also a lot that we had in common.
 We all had similar problems with board meetings and, as time went on, we found similar solutions.

 One of the foundational things that we discovered was that we need to change our thinking in regard to the purposes and goals of the board/council meetings.
 We must move away from seeing them as simply business meetings where members come together to disburse money, fulfill legal obligations, and debate competing ideas and agendas.
 Instead, we should see them as opportunities to invest in church leaders and move forward together in unity.